-You approach your roof timber, floor board or beautiful piece of solid wood furniture.
+You approach your roof timber, floorboard or beautiful piece of solid wood furniture.
 You look closely, and there it is.
 Tiny little holes bored into the surface, the dreaded woodworm signs!
-You brace yourself, and turn to the internet and type: ‘How to treat woodworm’.
+You brace yourself, turn to the internet, and type: ‘How to treat woodworm’.

-Thankfully then this guide pops up and you relax, because I’m here to tell you exactly what to do to get woodworm-free.
+Thankfully, this guide pops up, and you relax because I’m here to tell you exactly what to do to become woodworm-free.

-In the UK, there are several different species of woodworm, but as the name suggests, the most common offender is the Common Furniture beetle.
+In the UK, there are several species of woodworm, but as the name suggests, the common offender is the common furniture beetle.

-When it comes to the level of damage inflicted on your poor home, the Longhorn Beetle is the worst offender.
+When it comes to the damage inflicted on your poor home, the longhorn beetle is the worst offender.

 The four key stages of the woodworm life-cycle are listed below in chronological order.
-As you’ll see, the life-cycle begins with an egg and ends with a fully grown adult beetle muching away at your timber!
+As you’ll see, the life cycle begins with an egg and ends with a fully grown adult beetle munching away at your timber!

 Female wood boring beetles typically lay their eggs on the surface of the timber, inside cracks, crevices and pores.

 Safely tucked inside the timber, larvae cause damage by feeding on the timber for several years before they pupate and hatch as adult beetles.